Why Do I Feel Like I Don’t Belong?

 “If people truly knew me, I would be rejected.”

-These beliefs often develop within family environments shaped by trauma, criticism, exclusion, or emotional disconnection.
+These beliefs often develop within family environments shaped by trauma, criticism, emotional disconnection, exclusion, or unresolved pain.

 Parentification and Loss of Self